Frequently Asked Questions

 Time Zone Sensitivity

 Nepal operates in a single time zone (UTC+5:45).
-Best practices for message timing include:
+Best practices for message timing:

 Alphanumeric Sender ID